14 Vegetables That Cause Gas and Less Gassy Alternatives

 Using probiotics is a simple way to repopulate your intestinal flora with healthy strains that outcompete pathogenic bacteria and yeasts.

-These bad bacteria, and yeasts like candida, can cause far more serious health problems in the long term than just flatulence so it’s very important to keep your intestinal environment in balance.
+These bad bacteria, and yeasts like candida, can cause far more serious problems in the long term than just flatulence so it’s very important to keep your intestinal environment in balance.

 You can find my favorite flatulence remedies here but I be interested to read about what works for you personally.